funnyleap/constellation-solidity/README.md

 ### What is _consórcio_?

-The _consórcio_, created in 1962, is a tool for collective self-financing through which people come together to acquire something they desire, such as a car, a property, or even services.
+The _consórcio_, created in 1962 due to the lack of availability of credit lines, is a tool for collective self-financing through which people come together to acquire something they desire, such as a car, a property, or even services.
 It is managed by an administrative entity, which, in the case of Brazil, is regulated and supervised by the government.
-This tool has become popular and has even been adopted by other countries such as Argentina, Uruguay, Paraguay, Peru, Mexico, and Venezuela (Source: [ABAC](https://abac.org.br/o-consorcio/historia)).
+This tool has become popular and has even been adopted by other countries such as Argentina, Uruguay, Paraguay, Peru, Mexico, and Venezuela (Source: [ABAC - History](https://abac.org.br/o-consorcio/historia)).

 </br>

-### Why it is relevant?
+### Why is it relevant?
+The wide adoption of the consortium system, which grows year after year, is attributed, among other factors, mainly to the power of inclusion and financial discipline that this tool promotes.

 <br/>